ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/magnets/TDK-Lambda-Genesys.md

 Note that there is a spare 25 way connector in the office (if you use it please replace it!).
 I couldn't get it working with a 9 way.

-Note: 9 way connector digram is incorrect - pin 7 is Ground on 25 way connector, but it is pin 5 on a DB9 for ground, so it may work if DB9 pin 5 was mapped instead of DB9 pin 7
+Note: 9 way connector diagram is incorrect - pin 7 is Ground on 25 way connector, but it is pin 5 on a DB9 for ground, so it may work if DB9 pin 5 was mapped instead of DB9 pin 7

 from TDK Manual